 Students may grant access to parents or agencies by completing a form at Registration Services.

 Records hold

-Registration Services enforces a financial records hold or administrative hold on the records of a student when an outstanding financial obligation or disciplinary action has been reported.
+Registration Services enforces a financial records hold or administrative hold on student records when an outstanding financial obligation or disciplinary action has been reported.

 When a hold is placed on a record, the following results may occur: